Nigerian Civil War: Humanitarian crisis

 The September massacres and subsequent Igbo withdrawal from northern Nigeria was the basis for the initial human rights petition to the UN to end genocide and provided a historical link to Biafran claims of genocide during the Nigerian civil war.
 Awareness of a mounting crisis rose in 1968.
 Information spread especially through religious networks, beginning with alerts from missionaries.
 It did not escape the notice of worldwide Christian organisations that the Biafrans were Christian and the northern Nigerians controlling the federal government were Muslim.
-Among these Christian efforts were the organization Joint Church Aid and Caritas, the latter aligned with various international Catholic aid groups.
+Among these Christian efforts were the organisation Joint Church Aid and Caritas, the latter aligned with various international Catholic aid groups.
 The famine was a result of the blockade that the Nigerian government had imposed on the Eastern region in the months leading up to secession.
 Frederick Forsyth, then a journalist in Nigeria and later a successful novelist, observed that the main problem was kwashiorkor, a protein deficiency.
 Prior to the civil war, the main source of dietary protein was dried fish imported from Norway, which was supplemented by local hogs, chicken and eggs.
 The blockade prevented imports, and local protein supplies were quickly depleted: "The national diet was now almost 100% starch."

 Many volunteer bodies organised the Biafran airlift which provided blockade-breaking relief flights into Biafra, carrying food, medicines, and sometimes (according to some claims) weapons.
 More common was the claim that the arms-carrying aircraft would closely shadow aid aircraft, making it more difficult to distinguish between aid aircraft and military supply aircraft.

-The American Community to Keep Biafra Alive stood apart from other organizations by quickly creating a broad strategy for pressuring the American government into taking a more active role in facilitating relief.
+The American Community to Keep Biafra Alive stood apart from other organisations by quickly creating a broad strategy for pressuring the American government into taking a more active role in facilitating relief.
 Former Peace Corps volunteers who had recently returned from Nigeria and college students founded the American Committee in July 1968.
 The Peace Corps volunteers stationed in the Eastern Region developed strong friendships and identified as Igbo which prompted them to help the Eastern Region.